2.1 Applications, interviews and assessment centres

 Shortlisting

-Norman (no date) offers two useful pieces of advice for making this process fair:
+CIPD (2024) offers useful advice for making this process fair:

 It is also possible to purchase software, which aims to make the recruitment process more inclusive.
 Here is Sophie Washington, one of the employers we interviewed, discussing a new tool that her organisation is trialling.